Our Team

 Aidé Basilio

 Aidé assists with arts classes, activities, and events for the Joy for Seniors program.
 Originally from Mexico and now based in Austin, she is a talented creative with experience working in 3-D and 2-D visual arts mediums, including ceramics, bee wax sculpture, stitching, illustration, and painting.
-She has a passion for volunteerism and enjoys working with seniors and older adults.
+She is an active member of the Austin community with a passion for volunteerism and enjoys working with seniors and older adults.

 Renee Tilson